 Measures to relieve symptoms and reduce organ damage

 No drug can stop the progression of systemic sclerosis.
 However, drugs can relieve some symptoms and reduce organ damage.

-Nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs) help relieve joint pain but may cause gastrointestinal problems.
+Nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAIDs) help relieve joint pain but may cause gastrointestinal problems.
 However, NSAIDs are not given to people who have systemic sclerosis and who have a history of stomach bleeding or ulcers, or who have chronic kidney disease.

-If the person has weakness because of myositis, corticosteroids are given, usually with another drug such as azathioprine or other drugs that suppress the immune system (immunosuppressive drugs).
+If the person has weakness because of myositis Autoimmune Myositis Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).
+Muscle damage may cause muscle pain and muscle weakness may cause... read more , corticosteroids are given, usually with another drug such as azathioprine or other drugs that suppress the immune system (immunosuppressive drugs).

 Heartburn can be relieved by eating small meals, taking antacids, and using proton pump inhibitors, which block stomach acid production.
 Sleeping with the head of the bed elevated and not lying down within 3 hours of the last meal often help.

 Areas of the esophagus narrowed by scar tissue can be surgically widened (dilated).